TheAdnan/scroll-to-the-bottom/README.md

-# scroll-to-the-bottom
+## _Scroll to the bottom_ add-on
-Firefox WebExtension for automatic scrolling to the bottom of a website
+Simple Firefox WebExtension for automatic scrolling to the bottom of a website.